imoscovitz/wittgenstein/README.md

 ```

 ## Issues
-If you encounter any issues, or if you have feedback or improvement requests for how wittgenstein could be made more helpful for you, please post them to [issues](https://github.com/imoscovitz/wittgenstein/issues), and I'll respond.
+If you encounter any issues, or if you have feedback or improvement requests for how wittgenstein could be more helpful for you, please post them to [issues](https://github.com/imoscovitz/wittgenstein/issues), and I'll respond.

 ## Changelog
-The latest stable version is pip-installable version 0.1.6.

-The repo contains the following (non-stable/in-progress) changes:
-- Training speed optimizations (~10x)
+#### v0.7.0: 5/1/2020
+- Algorithmic optimizations to improve training speed (~10x - ~100x)
 - Support for training on iterable datatypes besides DataFrames, such as numpy arrays and python lists
-- Compatibility with sklearn ensembling metalearners
+- Compatibility with sklearn ensembling metalearners and sklearn model_selection
-- predict_proba returns probas in neg, pos order
+- `.predict_proba` returns probas in neg, pos order
-- Certain parameters (hyperparameters, random_state, etc.) should now be passed into IREP/RIPPER constructors rather than the fit method.
+- Certain parameters (hyperparameters, random_state, etc.) should now be passed into IREP/RIPPER constructors rather than the .fit method.
+- Sundry bugfixes

 ## Contributing
 Contributions are welcome!
 If you are interested in contributing, let me know at ilan.moscovitz@gmail.com or on [linkedin](https://www.linkedin.com/in/ilan-moscovitz/).